honoraryirken/honoraryirken/README.md

 > [!NOTE]
-> This is still a work in progress.
-For more information on myself, view my Strawpage.
+> This is being completely redone!
+Please check back... eventually.

 ******